-Last week, I gave away free Valentine’s Day love and admiration poetry at the Mid-City farmer’s market.
+Last week, I gave away free Valentine’s Day love and admiration poetry at the Mid-City farmer’s market here in New Orleans.

-A huge thanks to Moisés for giving me an amazing box of onionskin typewriter paper last year for my birthday…this was the first time I’ve used it.
+A huge thanks to Moisés for giving me an amazing box of onionskin typewriter paper last year for my birthday.
+This was the first time I’ve used it.
+The translucent, textured, fragile essence made for a perfect poem this Valentine’s Day.
 Love at first feel.
-The translucent, texturized, fragile essence made for a perfect poem this Valentine’s Day.

 Here’s one of many poems I wrote during downtime.

 “Untitled (February 14th 2014)”